 The FDA has now revised its opinion, stating that there is presently no strong evidence linking antidepressants to birth defects.

 When deciding whether to recommend antidepressants to pregnant patients, doctors must consider the medication’s advantages and disadvantages in relation to the possibility of birth defects.
-While this connection is questionable, several pregnant women who used Prozac have filed lawsuits against Eli Lilly.
+While this connection is questionable, several pregnant women who used this medication have filed Prozac lawsuits against Eli Lilly.

 Birth defects related to Prozac include: